aeternity/protocol/CHANNELS.md

 ### Channel closing

-A channel can be closed in three different ways:
+A channel can be closed under three circumstances:

 1. Both peers agree to the close and sign the closing transaction together, which then gets broadcast to the blockchain.